amitxv/PC-Tuning/docs/post-install.md

 - Restart your PC, you can verify whether a device is utilizing MSIs by checking if it has a negative IRQ in MSI Utility

-- Although this carried out in the [Physical Setup](/docs/physical-setup.md) section, confirm that there is no IRQ sharing on your system by typing ``msinfo32`` in ``Win+R`` then navigating to the ``Conflicts/Sharing`` section
+- Although this was carried out in the [Physical Setup](/docs/physical-setup.md) section, confirm that there is no IRQ sharing on your system by typing ``msinfo32`` in ``Win+R`` then navigating to the ``Conflicts/Sharing`` section

     - If ``System timer`` and ``High precision event timer`` are sharing IRQ 0, See the [Configure Services and Drivers](#configure-services-and-drivers) section for a solution

 ## Per-CPU Scheduling

 Windows schedules interrupts, DPCs, threads and more on CPU 0 for several modules and processes by default.
 In any case, scheduling many tasks on a single CPU will have adverse effects including additional overhead and increased jitter due to them competing for CPU time.
-To alleviate this, users can configure affinities and other policies to isolate given modules from user and kernel-level disturbances such servicing time-sensitive modules on other underutilized CPUs instead of clumping everything on a single CPU.
+To alleviate this, users can configure affinities and other policies to isolate given modules from user and kernel-level disturbances such as servicing time-sensitive modules on other underutilized CPUs instead of clumping everything on a single CPU.

 - Use the xperf DPC/ISR report to analyze which CPUs kernel-mode modules are being serviced on.
 You can not manage affinities if you do not know what is running and which CPU(s) they are running on, the same applies to user-mode threads.
 Additionally verify whether interrupt affinity policies are performing as expected by analyzing per-CPU usage for the module in question while the device is busy